 Background Checks.
 In accordance with 24 P.S. § 1-111, as amended, and 23 Pa.
 C.S.A. §§ 6354-6358, as amended, before starting any Work, the Contractor shall submit to the School District the originals of a current (i.e., processed by the Commonwealth of Pennsylvania within one (1) year prior to the Contractor's starting Work) criminal history record information report and child abuse history official clearance statement for the Contractor, if the Contractor is an individual, and for each of the Contractor's and any of its Subcontractor's employees, officers, agents, servants, volunteers or Subcontractors who will have direct contact with children while performing any of the Work.
-Before starting any Work, the Contractor shall submit to the School District the original of a current report of the Federal Bureau of Investigation federal criminal history record information for the Contractor, if the Contractor is an individual, and for each of the Contractor's and any of its Subcontractor's employees, officers, agents, servants, volunteers or Subcontractors who will have direct contact with children while performing any of the Work.
+Before starting any Work, the Contractor shall submit to the School District the original of a current report of the Federal Bureau of Investigation federal criminal history record information for the Contractor, if the Contractor's employees, officers, agents, servants, volunteers or Subcontractor's volunteers or Subcontractor's employees, officers's employees, officers, agents, servants, volunteers or Subcontractors who will have direct contact with children while performing any of the Work.
 Commonwealth Board of Education regulations define "direct contact"; see 22 Pa.
 Code § 8.1.